Jason Cook (actor)

-Jason John Cook (born September 13, 1980) is an American actor, screenwriter, film director and film producer best known for the soap opera television roles of Shawn-Douglas Brady on Days of Our Lives (1999–2006, 2015), and Matt Hunter on General Hospital from 2008 to 2012.
+Jason John Cook (born September 13, 1980) is an American actor and filmmaker best known for the soap opera television roles of Shawn-Douglas Brady on Days of Our Lives (1999–2006, 2015), and Matt Hunter on General Hospital from 2008 to 2012.
 He is the writer, director, and producer of the feature film The Creatress, and most recently Four For Fun.

 Early life and education

 Cook was born in Camden, New Jersey to Bill Cook (a licensed civil engineer in California) and JoAnn (a pre-school teacher).
 Growing up in Somerdale, he has two sisters, Michelle and Janean, and a brother, Michael.
 When he was very young, his family moved to California.
 At an early age, Jason began studying the piano.
 As his musical skills improved, he got occasional jobs performing at weddings.
 He did not consider acting until high school, when he served as an emergency replacement in Whodunnit.
 A friend of Jason's mother, whose husband was an agent and manager for child actors, helped Jason get his first auditions and roles.
 Jason attended Westlake High School in Westlake Village, California and graduated in 1998.

 Jason attended Moorpark College, a two-year junior college, in Moorpark, California and completed his freshman year in the spring semester of 1999.
 While attending Moorpark College he was active on the speech and debate teams, competing nationally.